-The Foyers de Charité are governed by the general meeting, the Moderator Father and the International Council.
-The general meeting sets the general guidelines of the association.
-It elects the Moderator Father and the members of the International Council.
-The Moderator Father and the International Council oversee the life and mission of the Foyers de Charité.
-They ensure that operations run properly.
+The Foyers de Charité are usually governed by the General Assembly, the Father Moderator and the International Council.
+The General Assembly sets the general direction of the Association.
+It elects the Father Moderator and the members of the International Council.
+The Father Moderator and the International Council supervise the life and mission of the Foyers de Charité.
+They ensure the smooth running of the Foyers de Charité.

 Why go on spiritual retreat ?